-If you have to sign up for MTD you will need to register for a Business Tax Account (BTA) in order to receive information from HMRC under MTD.
+In order to sign up for MTD ITSA you need to have installed MTD ITSA-compatible software.
+You also need to register for your online Business Tax Account (BTA) through the gov.uk website in order to receive information from HMRC under MTD.
 Your tax agent will not have access to your BTA.